Mass media in Serbia: History

 The 1990s saw the end of state monopoly over the media.
-Throughout the decade, media remained divided between state-controlled and independent ones.
-Media autonomy and the survival of independent media remained a major bone of contention during the rule of Slobodan Milosevic.
+Throughout the decade, the media remained divided between state-controlled and independent ones.
+Media autonomy and the survival of independent media remained a major bone of contention during the rule of Slobodan Milošević.
 During this time, the media was a tool against domestic and international enemies.
 Civil society and international donors stood behind the creation of independent media.
-According to the Association for Private Broadcasting Development, in the year 2000 Serbia hosted 480 radio and TV stations, of which 300 were privately owned and the rest were local, public media.
+According to the Association for Private Broadcasting Development, Serbia hosted 480 radio and TV stations in 2000, 300 of which were privately owned, and the rest were local, public media.

 The control over the media was reached through different strategies.
 On the one hand, the legal framework on the media system was purposefully left chaotic, while the state maintained the monopoly over the distribution of frequencies and production of newsprints, printing facilities, and distribution networks.
-Moreover, non-aligned journalists, media outlets and media advertisers were harassed, jammed and/or forcefully closed down – particularly if perceived as dangerous to the government, such as elections, the 1996–97 mass demonstrations, and the 1998–99 war in Kosovo.
+Moreover, non-aligned journalists, media outlets, and media advertisers were harassed, jammed, or forcefully closed down – particularly if perceived as dangerous to the government, such as elections, the 1996–97 mass demonstrations, and the 1998–99 war in Kosovo.

 After the overthrow of Slobodan Milošević, most state media changed overnight and supported the new ruling coalition, DOS.
 The political changes made way for the reconstruction of the media sector.
-Yet, post-Milošević governments were unable to bring the transition to completion.
-A media policy was neglected for the whole decade 2001–2010, not to risk electoral support by unsettling the status quo.
+However, post-Milošević governments were unable to bring the transition to completion.
+A media policy was neglected for the whole decade between 2001 and 2010, not to risk electoral support by unsettling the status quo.

 The media sector was thus reformed slowly and incoherently, after a long delay.
-In 2010, Serbia had 523 print media, 201 radio stations, 103 TV stations and 66 online media.
-Almost 2.2 million Serbian citizens regularly read print media every day and listen to radio for on average almost three hours a day.
+In 2010, Serbia had 523 print media, 201 radio stations, 103 TV stations, and 66 online media.
+Almost 2.2 million Serbs regularly read print media daily and listen to the radio for on average almost three hours a day.
 Yet, media sustainability remains at risk due to small advertisement revenues.
 New challenges include increasing concentration of the advertisement sector, opening up to the risk of pressures from economic groups linked to political parties, as well as the dire general economic conditions in the wake of the global economic crisis.
-The South East European Media Observatory estimated that 25-40% of media advertising revenue in 2014 came from the state; such public spending is not regulated.
+The Southeast European Media Observatory estimated that 25-40% of media advertising revenue in 2014 came from the state; such public spending is not regulated.